Stringy invariants for horospherical varieties of complexity one: Introduction

-The combinatorial description in \cite{Timashev:Gmanifolds1997}, see also \cite{LangloisTerpereau}, of horospherical varieties of complexity one, involves the following data.
-First of all we work with \emph{simple} $G$-varieties, that is, $G$-varieties $X$ which contain an open affine subset which is stable under the action of a Borel subgroup $B \subset G$ and intersects every $G$-orbit.
-Such an open subset is called a \emph{$B$-chart} of $X$.
-Any simple horospherical $G$-variety $X$ of complexity one is described by a $4$-tuple $(C,G/H,\D,\F)$, where $C$ is a smooth projective curve over $\CC$ and $G/H$ is a horospherical $G$-homogeneous space.
-These first two data encode the birational equivariant type of $X$.
-More precisely $X$ is $G$-birational to the product $C \times G/H$, where $G$ acts via $g \cdot (y,x) = (y,g \cdot x)$ for $g \in G, y \in C$, and $x \in G/H$.
-Here $G/H$ is equipped with its natural $G$-action.
-The third datum $\D$ is a Weil divisor on $C$ whose coefficients are polyhedra.
-We say that $\D$ is a \emph{polyhedral divisor}, see Definition~\ref{d:polyhedral-divisor} for a more precise description.
-Finally $\F$ represents the set of irreducible $B$-stable divisors on $X$ which are not $G$-stable and which contain a $G$-orbit of $X$.
+Consider a \emph{simple $G$-variety} $X$, i.e., a $G$-variety which contains an open affine $B$-stable subset which intersects every $G$-orbit of $X$.
+Any simple horospherical $G$-variety $X$ of complexity one is described by a $4$-tuple $(C,G/H,\D,\F)$, where $C$ is a smooth projective curve and $G/H$ is a horospherical $G$-homogeneous space.
+The pair $(C,G/H)$ encodes the birational equivariant type of $X$.
+The third datum $\D$ is a \emph{polyhedral divisor} on $C$, i.e., a Weil divisor on $C$ whose coefficients are polyhedra, see Definition~\ref{d:polyhedral-divisor}.
+Finally $\F$ denotes the set of $B$-stable prime divisors on $X$ which are not $G$-stable and which contain a $G$-orbit of $X$.
+We call the pair $(\D,\F)$ a \emph{colored polyhedral divisor}.

-Following the convention for actions of algebraic tori, we say that the pair $(\D,\F)$ is a \emph{colored polyhedral divisor}.
-In fact $(\D,\F)$ defines a $B$-chart $X_0$ of $X$, see \cite[Theorem 16.19]{TimashevBook}, whose algebra of functions $\CC[X_0]$ is realized as the intersection of the ring $\CC(C) \otimes_\CC \CC[B x_0]$ and of discrete valuation rings determined by $(\D,\F)$.
-Here $B x_0 \subset G/H$ denotes the open $B$-orbit.

-It follows from a result of Sumihiro \cite{Sumihiro:EquivCompletion1} that any normal $G$-variety possesses a finite open covering by stable subsets which are simple $G$-varieties.
-Thus any horospherical $G$-variety of complexity one can be described by a triple $(C,G/H,\DF)$, where $\DF$ is a \emph{colored divisorial fan} which consists in a finite collection of colored polyhedral divisors, see Definition~\ref{d:polyhedral-divisor} for a precise description.
+It follows from \cite{Sumihiro:EquivCompletion1} that any normal $G$-variety possesses a finite open covering by stable subsets which are simple $G$-varieties.
+Thus any horospherical $G$-variety of complexity one can be described by a triple $(C,G/H,\DF)$, where $\DF$ is a \emph{colored divisorial fan} consisting in a certain finite collection of colored polyhedral divisors, see Definition~\ref{d:polyhedral-divisor}.

-The goal of this paper is to compute explicitly the stringy motivic volume of $X$, which is assumed to be $\QQ$-Gorenstein with log terminal singularities, in terms of the combinatorial data $(C,G/H,\DF)$.
-Explicit combinatorial criteria in terms of $(C,G/H,\DF)$ of the $\QQ$-Gorenstein and log terminal conditions have been obtained in \cite{LangloisTerpereau} from ideas coming from the case of torus actions, see \cite{LiendoSuss}.
+The goal of this paper is to compute the stringy motivic volume of $X$ in terms of $(C,G/H,\DF)$, under the assumption that $X$ is a normal $\QQ$-Gorenstein variety with log terminal singularities.
+For such $X$, let $f : X' \to X$ be a log resolution of singularities.
+The \emph{stringy motivic volume} of $X$ is the integral

-Before stating our results let us first recall briefly the construction of the stringy motivic volume.
-Let $V$ be a normal $\QQ$-Gorenstein variety (which means that a canonical divisor $K_V$ is $\QQ$-Cartier) with log terminal singularities.
-By a result of Hironaka \cite{hironaka64} we may choose a resolution of singularities $f : V' \to V$ and we consider the relative canonical divisor